ManasRaut/Inventory-management-system-ETG-Python-internship/readme.md

 # Inventory Management System

-<br>A CLI application which can manage inventory by taking orders, checking stock, managing stock.<br><br>
+<br>A CLI application which can manage inventory by taking orders, checking stock, managing stock.
+Application was made on windows 10 hence high chances of not working on another OS<br><br>

 ### Primary Goals